Key European & International Funding Deadlines

 Creative Europe is the EU programme which supports the Cultural and Creative Sectors.
 It incorporates the old Culture programme, Media and Media Mundus with the majority of the money being for MEDIA funding.
 Cooperation projects can now run for up to 4 years and will have regular annual deadlines.
 Other new rules include the need to have a PIC number (Participation Identification Code) so your organisations details are stored centrally and can be used for a number of programmes including Erasmus Plus without the need to supply supporting documentation.

-Small Cooperation Projects - next deadline 5 October 2016 (this has now been postponed) and then 4 October 2017
+Small Cooperation Projects - next deadline will be 4 October 2017

 Grants of up to €200,000 with match funding being at 60% of total costs provided.
 This is a higher intervention rate than under the previous Culture programme

 Large Cooperation Projects - next deadline will be 4 October 2017

 Grants of up to €2 million with match funding of 50% provided.
 You can only be the lead partner of one large cooperation project at a time.

 Literary Translations Projects - deadline closed 3 February 2016

 Literary Translation Framework Partnerships - next deadline 1 February 2017

 Literary translation framework partnerships can be for 4 years.